ghiath2/adventure-game/README.md

 - Everyone who wants to spend good time playing games

  ***Client stories***
-1. As a new user to the game, I found this it fun and exciting
+1. As a new user to the game, I found it fun and exciting
 2. This game is very easy to play
 3. Beautifully terrifying